What Is My IP Address

 Detecting your connection…

-Your public IP address is the unique identifier your Internet Service Provider (ISP) assigns to your internet connection.
-Unlike a physical address, it identifies your router on the global internet, allowing websites, servers, and online services to route responses back to you.
-Every device on your home network typically shares a single public IP — your router receives it from your ISP, while your devices get private IPs (like 192.168.x.x) via DHCP internally.
+Your public IP address is the unique identifier your ISP assigns to your internet connection.
+Every device on your home network typically shares a single public IP — your router receives it from your ISP, while internal devices get private IPs (192.168.x.x) via DHCP.

-ISPs use Dynamic Host Configuration Protocol (DHCP) to assign IP addresses.
-Most residential customers receive a dynamic IP — it may change when your router restarts or after a lease period.
-Businesses often pay for static IPs that never change, essential for hosting servers, VPNs, or email infrastructure.
-When you connect through mobile data, your carrier assigns an IP from their pool, often using Carrier-Grade NAT (CGNAT), meaning thousands of customers may share a single public IP simultaneously.
+ISPs use DHCP to assign IP addresses.
+Most residential customers receive a dynamic IP that may change when the router restarts.
+Businesses pay for static IPs essential for hosting servers and VPNs.
+Mobile carriers use Carrier-Grade NAT (CGNAT), meaning thousands of users may share a single public IP simultaneously.

-Your IP address can reveal your approximate geographic location — typically your city or region, not your exact street address.
-It identifies your ISP, which can be used to infer the country and sometimes the organization.
-IP geolocation databases maintained by companies like MaxMind map IP ranges to locations based on routing data and ISP agreements.
-Your IP alone cannot reveal your name, street address, or precise location — that would require a legal request to your ISP.
+Your IP can reveal your approximate location — typically city or region, not your exact street address.
+It identifies your ISP and country.
+Geolocation databases map IP ranges based on routing data and ISP agreements.
+Your name or exact address cannot be revealed without a legal request to your ISP.

-Your IP address is logged by every website you visit, enabling tracking across sessions.
-Advertisers, law enforcement, and analytics platforms use IP addresses extensively.
-A VPN (Virtual Private Network) routes your traffic through a server, so websites see the VPN provider's IP instead of yours.
-The Tor network routes traffic through multiple relays, further obscuring your origin.
-However, none of these are foolproof — traffic analysis, browser fingerprinting, and DNS leaks can still reveal your identity.
+Every website you visit logs your IP, enabling cross-session tracking.
+A VPN routes your traffic through a server so websites see the provider's IP instead of yours.
+Tor routes through multiple relays for further anonymity.
+However, browser fingerprinting and DNS leaks can still reveal your identity even with these tools.

 Does my IP address change?

-Most residential ISPs assign dynamic IPs that can change when your router restarts or after a lease renewal period, typically 24 hours to several weeks.
+Most residential ISPs assign dynamic IPs that can change when your router restarts or after a lease renewal.
 Static IPs require a special plan with your ISP.

 Can someone find my exact location from my IP?

-No — IP geolocation is approximate, typically accurate to city or region level.
-ISPs know the exact subscriber, but that requires a legal request.
+No — IP geolocation is approximate, typically accurate to city or region.
+ISPs know the exact subscriber, but accessing that requires a legal request.

 What is NAT?

 Network Address Translation allows multiple devices on a private network to share a single public IP.
-Your router translates outgoing traffic to its public IP and routes incoming responses to the correct internal device.
+Your router translates outgoing traffic and routes incoming responses to the correct internal device.

 Why do I see different IPs on different websites?

 Some websites detect both IPv4 and IPv6 addresses.
-If your ISP supports dual-stack, different sites may see different versions of your address.
+If your ISP supports dual-stack, different sites may show different versions of your address.

 Is my IP address personal data?

-Under GDPR and similar privacy laws, IP addresses are considered personal data because they can be linked to an individual with the help of ISP records.
+Under GDPR and similar privacy laws, IP addresses are considered personal data because they can be linked to an individual with ISP records.